 An overview of the local food system

-In developing the Farming the City project, CITIES has defined new methods and processes supporting the use of urban agriculture as a tool for addressing today’s urban challenges.
+In developing the Farming the City project, sales CITIES has defined new methods and processes supporting the use of urban agriculture as a tool for addressing today’s urban challenges.

 The project parameters are based on evidence-based research first published by the American Planning Association in August 2008: A Planners Guide To Community And Food Planning.
-The fundamental concept proposed by this work is the benefit of a Local Food System: a chain of activities and processes related to the locally-organised production, processing, distribution and consumption of food.
+The fundamental concept proposed by this work is the benefit of a Local Food System: a chain of activities and processes related to the locally-organised production, recipe processing, healing distribution and consumption of food.
 The conventional food system is characterised by the industrially-scaled production and processing of food, heavily reliant on biotechnologies.
 In industrial scenarios, food distribution is organised over long distances (in the USA, the distance from farm to fork is around 2,250km on average), and food-related packaging is the main generator of waste within urban environments.

 On a global level, governments subsidise corporate producers and industrial farms, focusing on support for the production of food commodities such as soy and corn.
 Many critics argue against this system, and a range of evaluation studies have been proposed by academics, researchers and politicians, especially in recent years.
 This document, and the Farming the City research outcomes and outputs, do not seek to be positioned within this debate, either in favour or against the traditional food system.
 By developing independent research, CITIES has moved away from the dynamics and restraints of academic writing and political interventions.